 Each subsequent forecast highlights the variance from the previous forecast.
 A forecast also takes into account any intervening legislative action.
 For a long period in the mid and late 1990s, forecast variances were positive.
-Forecast variances in 2001, 2002 and 2003 were negative.
-Variances in 2004-2006 were positive but recent variances have been negative.
-The February 2009 forecast showed a positive variance of \$236 million but only because \$464 million of enhanced federal medical assistance matching (FMAP) dollars were included in the forecast reducing projected state spending by that same amount.
-The enhanced FMAP funds were available under the American Recovery and Reinvestment Act of 2009 (ARRA).
+Forecast variances in 2001, 2002 and 2003 and again in the late 2000s were negative.
+Variances in 2004-2006 were positive but then were negative gain in the late 2000s.
+The last five forecasts have shown positive variances.